13 Advanced Difference-in-Differences

 data = my_data)

-# Cluster-robust standard errors (clustered at state level)
+# Cluster-robust standard errors (correct for state-level clustering)

 model_cluster <- feols(y ~ treatment | state + year,